mkanoor/receptor_catalog_installer_scripts/README.md

    To register a VM use the following command **subscription-manager register --username <<your_username>> --password <<your_password>>**

-   To access the RPM repository you need a Pool ID.
-The pool id can be found by running the following command

-   **subscription-manager list --available --all**

-   And search the Pool ID for **Red Hat Ansible Automation, Standard**

-   Snippet

-  Subscription Name:Red Hat Ansible Automation, Standard (5000 Managed Nodes)

- Provides:  Red Hat Ansible Engine

-SKU: MCT3692

-Contract:  xxxxxx

-**Pool ID: your_pool_id**

-Provides Management: No

-Available: 50000

-Suggested: 1

-   This Pool ID can be set in the environment variable for the installer to use

-   **export RHSM_POOL_ID=your_pool_id**

 ### GIT installed in VM
  - Clone this repository to your VM or Physical Machine